falcosecurity/falcosidekick/README.md

   # apikey: "2c771471-e2af-4dc6-bd35-e7f6ff479b64" # Opsgenie API Key, if not empty, Opsgenie output is enabled
   region: "eu" # (us|eu) region of your domain
   # minimumpriority: "" # minimum priority of event for using this output, order is emergency|alert|critical|error|warning|notice|informational|debug or "" (default)
-  # checkcert: true # check if ssl certificate of the output is valid (default: true)

 webhook:
   # address: "" # Webhook address, if not empty, Webhook output is enabled